Landau Levels and the Issue of Gauge Invariance in Confined Spaces: Landau Levels in a Square Quantum Dot

-As we just remarked, for the so-called ``bulk-like'' states we expect the results for the square well to be very similar to those of the circular well, simply because the magnetic field keeps the electron sufficiently contained in the central region of the well so that the electron does not ``know'' the geometry of the confining potential.
+While the Hamiltonian in both gauges may be related by a unitary operation, in free space, the wave functions of each gauge are not related so trivially.
+This is due to the infinite degeneracy present in the free space formulation of the problem.
+In confined space however, this infinite degeneracy is broken.
+Without this degeneracy, one would expect that Eq.~(\ref{psi_transform}) holds true and that the probability densities should be identical for both gauge choices.
+However, as we have seen previously with the circular dot, a finite quasi-degeneracy persists to numerical precision.
+Here, we detail how to get around this issue and find agreement between the probability densities in each gauge.\\ \\ \textbf{Symmetric Gauge}\\[3pt] As mentioned previously, for the so-called ``bulk-like'' states we expect the results for the square well to be very similar to those of the circular well, simply because the magnetic field keeps the electron sufficiently contained in the central region of the well so that the electron does not ``know'' the geometry of the confining potential.
 In Fig.~(\ref{prob_density_sq1}) we show contours of the probability density for a variety of values of G. This plot is to be compared with Fig.~(\ref{prob_density1}), which showed probability densities for the circular well.
 In that plot, however, we could specify both $n_r$ and $\ell$, whereas here we can only order the plots according to the value of the energy.
 Some features of this plot are immediately apparent.
 First, results with small quantum number and small $G$ are consistent with what we found for circular geometry.
 This is expected.
 More excited states become fairly diffuse throughout the square, and retain the symmetry of the square; this is also expected.
 However, as $G$ increases, the results become somewhat irregular.
 The problem here was already alluded to in the case of the circular well: a high degree of ``practical'' degeneracy remains as $G$ increases.
 We fixed the problem with little explanation in that case, so now we discuss this issue in more detail.